ogame-infinity/web-extension/readme.md

 ## Automatic packaging and deployment

-GitHub actions are used to automatically package and deploy new updates.
+GitHub's actions are used to automatically package and deploy new updates.

 ### Manual packaging